hantsy/jakartaee11-sandbox/docs/jpa.md

 The Jakarta Persistence API (JPA) is the standard for persistence and object-relational mapping in Java environments.
 It provides a straightforward API for executing queries using the Jakarta Persistence Query Language (JPQL), as well as an alternative Criteria API for constructing type-safe queries in Java code.

-Jakarta Persistence 3.2 introduces numerous enhancements and new features.
+As a minor upgrade, Jakarta Persistence 3.2 adds numerous enhancements and new features.
 For a comprehensive list, see the [Jakarta Persistence 3.2 specification page](https://jakarta.ee/specifications/persistence/3.2/).

 ## JPQL Improvements